kshootmania/ksm-v1/README.md

     - The code has lots of magic numbers like coordinates, and some of them are pre-calculated for a better performance
     - However, since no code optimization is operated in HSP, refactoring can lead to a bad performance.

 - Unfortunately, comments are written in Japanese.
-Good luck with Google Translate!
+Good luck with DeepL Translate!

 - Main program:
     - `kshootmania.hsp`: Game